manuX28-K/RobotEyesOnTFT/Readme.md

-# What is RobotEyesOnTFT ?
+# What is Robot Eyes On TFT ?

 Well, it is a project to bring the classic Robot Eyes onto the TFT display platform.